trans-stat/.github/profile/README.md

 ## About us
-TAS provides consulting services specializing in building modern technologies into software solutions licensed as Software as a Service.
+TAS provides managed services consulting agency specializing in modern web technologies built with cutting-edge methodologies, and delivered in Software as a Service.

+## Our team

 ## Contact us